Wu-yi-fei/predictive-sls-master/README.md

 ## Questions?

-Please email me <yifeiwu1@link.cuhk.edu.cn>, Tongxin Li <litongxin@cuhk.edu.cn>, or Jing Yu <jingyua@umich.edu> if you have any code or implementation questions.
+Please email me <yifeiwu1@link.cuhk.edu.cn>, Jing Yu <jingyua@umich.edu>, or Tongxin Li <litongxin@cuhk.edu.cn> if you have any code or implementation questions.